magento/architecture/design-documents/template-versioning.md

 Product gallery template for 2.3.1 was large and contained all sorts of HTML and JS and JS config. https://github.com/magento/magento2/blob/2.3.1/app/code/Magento/Catalog/view/frontend/templates/product/view/gallery.phtml
 Product gallery template for 2.3.2 was dramatically changed and hardly contains anything. https://github.com/magento/magento2/blob/2.3.2/app/code/Magento/Catalog/view/frontend/templates/product/view/gallery.phtml

 If I have a template override based on 2.3.1 for gallery.phtml and upgrade Magento to 2.3.2 how do I know my override is compatible?
 How do I update the template?
-How would I even know this change was made or needs to be made?
-Maybe everything looks fine but it was a security fix, how do I know if my override needs to be patched or if the changes were cosmetic?
+How would I even know this change was made to the template I'm overriding?
+Maybe everything looks fine in my template override but it was a security fix, how do I know if my override needs to be patched or if the changes were cosmetic?
+Essentially, how can I answer the basic question of "are my overridden templates up-to-date regardless of how customized they are?"

 ### Design